 What is a severance package?
-A severance package in Ontario is an offer of monies from an employer to an employee upon termination of employment in exchange for the employee signing a release releasing the employer from liability.
+A severance package is an offer of monies from an employer to an employee upon termination of employment in exchange for the employee signing a release releasing the employer from liability.
 In other words, a severance package is a settlement proposal to avoid the employee suing for wrongful dismissal.
 A wrongful dismissal is a termination without enough severance.

 What is a severance package in Ontario?